puzzle/ops-techlab-rancher/labs/21_provision.md

 Specify a name for your cluster: `ops-techlab`.

 In the `Cluster Options` / `Kubernetes Options` choose version `v1.15.6-rancher1-2` (as we want to upgrade later).
-Leave all the other options on default
+Leave all the other options on default.

 ![Rancher Cluster List](../resources/images/addcluster_options.png)